musflood/pyramid-learning-journal/TEST_PLAN.md

  + to_dict
      * All attributes added to dictionary
          - id, title, body, left as is
-         - creation_date, converted to pacific time
+         - creation_date, converted string
  + to_html_dict
      * All attributes added to dictionary
          - id, title, left as is
          - body, converted to HTML
-         - creation_date, converted to pacific time
+         - creation_date, converted string

 ## Functional Tests